abhinayaramachandran/HomeLocator/README.md

 # Home Locator
-PHP, Bootstrap, Ebay Commerce Network API
+JavaScript, Zillow and Google Maps API

 Home Locator helps the user locate a home by
         - searching the address (OR)